Benefits of Wheatgrass: 20 Registered Dietician Approved Reasons to Add Wheatgrass to Your Wellness Routine

 20 Amazing Wheatgrass Benefits for Hair, Health, and Beauty

 Wheatgrass contains chlorophyll and other important nutrients that have a long list of benefits.
-Potential uses of wheatgrass include immunity, food cravings, blood sugar, skin disorders, inflammation, burns, oral health, and fertility.
+Potential uses of wheatgrass include fighting infections, immunity, food cravings, blood sugar, skin disorders, inflammation, burns, oral health, and fertility.

 Image of woman laying in daisy field.
 Whetagrass' green tint comes from chlorophyll that's also found in grasses surrounding this daisy field via Organic Authority.